theobassaw21/portfolio-/README.md

 - python

 ### Projects/Research works
-- Assesment of The Heavy rainfall Dynamics in the Central Region of Ghan
+- Assesment of The Heavy rainfall Dynamics in the Central Region of Ghana
 - logistic Regression model for predicting Rainfall (mini project)
 - Streamlit weather analysis dashboard